-- In a separate bowl mix together the flour, baking powder, salt and cinnamon.
+- In a separate bowl mix together the flour, baking powder, salt, and cinnamon.

 - In the Better Batter Bowl add the sugar and cooled butter.
 Using a hand mixer cream the two for 4-5 minutes or until pale in color.
 Add in the eggs, one at a time until incorporated.
 Add in the vanilla and yogurt mixing in til blended.

 - Add in 1/3 of the dry mixture, mix just until combined.
-Add in the half of the milk, mix then and another third of the dry mixture mixing again.
+Add in half of the milk, mix then and another third of the dry mixture mixing again.
 Add the rest of the milk, mix and then finish with the last of the batter.
 Be sure to scrape down the sides to incorporate.

-- In a bowl, add the apple slices, 2 tsp of water and cover with plastic wrap.
+- In a bowl, add the apple slices, 2 teaspoon of water and cover with plastic wrap.
 Microwave in 30 second intervals.
 You want to cook just until the apples are soft and pliable but not mushy.
 You want to be able to bend the apples to put them in to the swirls of the cake.